jamesrwilliams/personal-site/src/posts/2020/2020-10-19-google-app-script-formatting.md

   // A reference to the value of our original string const original = entries[index];

-  const formattedOutput = formatString(original, offsets);
+  // Pass our original value and its associated offsets to our formatString function const formattedOutput = formatString(original, offsets); // "<p>One</p><p>Two</p>", [[[3, 5], [13, 15]]]

-  const outputCell = sheet.getRange("B" + index);
+  // Grab a reference to our output cell adjacent to our input in column A. const outputCell = sheet.getRange("B" + index);

-  output.setRichTextValue(format);
+  // Set the value of our output to the rich formatting object that was returned from `formatString` outputCell.setRichTextValue(format);

 });
 ```

 ## Summary

-Google App Scripts are an awesome way to carry out some complex logic, and programmatically interact with Google services.
-Even thought this was a real simple, barely scratching the surface, project to start and get my hands dirty with Google Apps Script.
-This really does give a good taste of the possibilities of what you can do with Google Apps and integrating them with external services.
+Apps Scripts are an awesome way to carry out some complex logic, and programmatically interact with Google services.
+Even thought this was a real simple, barely scratching the surface, project to start and get my hands dirty with it really did me give a good taste of the possibilities of what you can do with it.